- Training and coaching in research-based literacy strategies

 Alternatively, instead of using your Segal AmeriCorps Education Award to cut student loan debt, consider the Public Service Loan Forgiveness Program, in which the federal government forgives the balance of your student loans if 1) you have worked full-time for a qualified non-profit for 120 months and 2) have made consistent payments toward your student loan debt.
 If you are on an income-based repayment plan, you could potentially save tens of thousands of dollars.
 Calculate the amount you would be expected to save through the PSLF program and income-based repayment by using the income-based repayment calculator

-Full-time members are eligible to enroll in a limited benefits health insurance plan through Minnesota Reading Corps.
+Members serving in a full time capacity are eligible to enroll in a health insurance plan through Minnesota Reading Corps.
+Educator Corps members are not eligible for health insurance.

-Because this is different than a traditional major medical health plan, members are encouraged to review the 2012-2013 Health Insurance Plan Summary and view the online tutorial to determine if the insurance provided by Minnesota Reading Corps will meet their health needs during their term of service.
+Members are encouraged to review the 2016-17 Health Plan Summary and the online tutorial to determine if the insurance provided by Minnesota Reading Corps will meet their health needs during their term of service.
+Dental and vision coverage will be provided for anyone electing the medical coverage.
+The dental and vision plan details are available here.

-Health coverage is available for full-time members only.
 The insurance does not cover dependents.
 Using a health care provider "in the network" will save money.
-You may search their website to find a doctor or facility in the network.
-The coverage only provides a maximum of $150 of preventive care each year.
-Tutors must pay for prescriptions out-of-pocket and file a claim (attaching the proper receipt) to be reimbursed.
+You may search the Cigna website (using the OAP Plan) to find a doctor or facility in the network.

-Full-time members may qualify to receive child care assistance.
-There are income eligibility requirements that must be met in order to receive reimbursement.
-The Childcare Fact Sheet provides more information regarding the application process.
+Members serving in a full time capacity may qualify to receive child care assistance.
+The program is administered through GAP Solutions, Inc. There are income requirements that must be met in order to be eligible for the program.
+The Child Care Assistance Program Information Guide provides more details regarding the application process as well as rules and regulations surrounding the program's administration.